coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 001.md

 ---
 **Session Date:** 06/01/2025
 # The Adventure Begins
 We are in the last days of the Zarian Empire.
 It's very cruel, very human-centric, and allowed to fester for such a long time because they guard magic very heavily. [[Soldos]]'s castle is outside of the empire's sphere of influence, and he is retired.
 He feels he's fought his battles, he's gathered people around him, he only has one prisoner.
-He has a ward, [[Damaris]], spending time in the nearby forests.
+He has a ward, [[content/Archive/DM Blast to the Past/Player Characters/Damaris]], spending time in the nearby forests.

-His friend Allegro, brought his son, [[Zimri]] here to train, along with Soldos's daughter and Damaris are here to train.
+His friend Allegro, brought his son, [[content/Archive/DM Blast to the Past/Player Characters/Zimri]] here to train, along with Soldos's daughter and Damaris are here to train.
 Zimri hasn't seen his father in a few weeks, even when Soldos had to leave.
 ## Nymnar
-[[Nymnar]] is kept in relative comfort, for prison.
+[[content/Archive/DM Blast to the Past/Player Characters/Nymnar]] is kept in relative comfort, for prison.
 It's been quite some time since the last interrogation.
 I was not tortured, and I did not give much in the way of information, but it's easy to imagine I did not know all that much to begin with.

-I sit alone and [[Achille]] is not here at the moment.
+I sit alone and [[content/Archive/DM Blast to the Past/Player Characters/Achille]] is not here at the moment.
 I am in my cell and a woman in a long black veil approaches, her face hard to see.
-This is the [[Seeress Nuvira]] - one of the most notable casters on the plane.
+This is the [[content/Archive/DM Blast to the Past/NPCs/Seeress Nuvira]] - one of the most notable casters on the plane.
 I didn't know that Soldos even knew her.
 She says that I will be presented with a choice very soon: an opportunity.
 She suggests that I take it, or I'll never see the outside of a cell again.

 Nymnar listens to what she has to say, but gives no response.
 ## Damaris